Theory and Design of Multifunctional Space-Time Metasurfaces: Acknowledgments

 \section{Acknowledgments}

-This work received funding from the Foundation for Aalto University Science and Technology, the Academy of Finland (project 309421), and the European Union’s Horizon 2020 research and innovation programme -- Future Emerging Topics (FETOPEN) under grant agreement No 736876 and the Air Force Office of Scientific Research.
-The authors would thank Dr.~Dimitrios Sounas, Dr.~Fu Liu, and Dr.~Beibei Kong for helpful discussions.
+This work received funding from the Foundation for Aalto University Science and Technology, the Academy of Finland (project 309421), the European Union’s Horizon 2020 research and innovation programme -- Future Emerging Topics (FETOPEN) under grant agreement No 736876, and the U.S. Air Force Office of Scientific Research.
+The authors would thank Dr.~Viktar Asadchy, Dr.~Dimitrios Sounas, Dr.~Fu Liu, and Dr.~Beibei Kong for helpful discussions.